There's no end to the weird and wonderful places you can explore in the UK

 6. Holkham Beach, Norfolk

-And last, but definitely not least, is this beautiful unspoilt beach on the Nofolk coast.
+And last, but definitely not least, is this beautiful unspoilt beach on the Norfolk coast.

-Located in an area of outstanding natural beauty, Holkham beach was the setting for All Saints famous Pure Shores music video.
-If you’re as old as this writer, you no doubt saw said video everywhere in the early 2000s.
+Located in an area of outstanding natural beauty, Holkham Beach was the setting for All Saints famous Pure Shores music video.
+If you’re anything like us, you no doubt saw it everywhere in the early 2000s.

 A haven for wildlife (seals are often spotted on the Norfolk coast), this sandy beach is a good destination for those who love the sun.
 However, it’s also a good area for walks and hiking because of the perfect view across the North Sea.

-Just pay attention to where you set your towel down; the west end of Holkham has been popular with naturists for a number of years.
+Just pay attention to where you set your towel down; the west end of Holkham is popular with naturists.

 Basic beach safety